-Despite the “cheapskate” name of this site, I’m not a true cheapskate.
-I don’t steal all the ketchup packets and napkins from fast food restaurants.
-I don’t always use coupons.
-I don’t join things just for the free food.
-I don’t live in a 10×10′ house and ride my bike everywhere.
+Despite the “cheapskate” name of this site, we’re not stingy tightwads.
+We don’t steal all the ketchup packets and napkins from fast food restaurants.
+We don’t always use coupons.
+We don’t join things just for the free food.
+We don’t lie in a 10×10 house and ride our bikes everywhere.

-Instead, I try to look at ways I can be more efficient and save money on the simple things I do every day – like cooking, laundry, organizing my home, taking care of my garden, finding cheap entertainment, and raising kids – and do the best that I can.
-It’s what I’ve been doing since I made the decision to turn my financial situation around.
+Instead, we true to look at ways to be more efficient and save money on the simple things we do every day — like cooking, laundry, organizing our homes, gardening, entertainment, and raising kids – and try to do the best we can.

 You see, frugality isn’t about deprivation.
 It’s about learning to make the most of what you’ve got.
 It’s about living debt-free.
 It’s about using that freedom from debt to do good things for others.
 It’s about embracing simplicity, being organized, and being conscious of our finite resources.
 (And having a little fun, doing it all, too!)

-The following ideas are the tenets of frugality that have guided me over the years:
+The following ideas are the tenets of frugality that have guided us over the years:

 Guest Blogger Susan loves work.
 When she isn’t at her job as a school librarian she is working on her family fruit farm.
 She occasionally has a little fun but not if it costs too much.